 Complexity : Reason Why Data is Not Usable

 The problem is not access to the raw data bits but complexity of the data and the systems in which they live.
-High-level information such as a sale of a coffee is broken up and distributed across various tables and systems in order to make the end-to-end application work.
+High-level information such as a sale of a coffee is broken up.
+It is then distributed across various tables and systems in order to make the end-to-end application work.
 The understanding of how the bits are laid out and what each bit means is hidden deep inside databases and application code, and takes a specialist to understand and extract.

 If decision makers know that they have to consume the data, why aren’t technical systems aligned to the goals?

 Systems have been historically designed with the implicit assumption that nobody outside the small team of architects, DBAs, and application development experts will look at them.
 The idea that a business team might want to look deep inside the application to get insights about their business is a very recent phenomenon.
 Further most architects have not fully internalized the emerging need to account for frictionless access to data.
 Decision-makers ask for data is often narrowly interpreted as a request to add some bits to dashboard.

 And we are building ever more complex systems.
 It takes significant skill and experience to reason about technical systems at the business level.